 Distribution partners differentiate themselves by industry for a reason — their expertise can help your product to outshine competitors’ on the shelves.
 Look for a distribution partner who has a strong track record of building brands within your industry.
 If they can offer suggestions on how to expand your target market, all the better.

-If you hire a distribution partner, you’ll reap the benefits of off-loaded work and smooth product distribution.
-The same can be true of your finances when you use Settle’s streamlined payment system.
+Once you have chosen a distributor, you’ll reap the benefits of off-loaded work and smooth product distribution.
+The same can be true of your finances when you use Settle’s streamlined AP automation system.

 Settle alleviates the burden of cash flow management for payers and vendors alike, meaning you have more time to focus on scaling your business.
-Settle covers delayed payments on a payers’ behalf so companies have more time and resources to grow.
+Settle Working Capital covers delayed payments on a payers’ behalf so brands and ecommerce businesses have more time and resources to grow.

 As you continue your search for distribution partners, take respite in knowing they’ll be paid on time and with flexibility when you use Settle.